Effect-TS/effect/packages/platform/README.md

 ## GET

-### Converting to JSON
+### Converting the Response

-To convert a GET response to JSON:
+The `HttpClientResponse` provides several methods to convert a response into different formats.

+**Example: Converting to JSON**

 ```ts
 import { FetchHttpClient, HttpClient } from "@effect/platform"